brian-lau/MatlabStan/README.md

 ## Status
 The interface is very prelimenary, and subject to changes as I get through testing.
 Should be cleaned up soon...

+Developed on Matlab 2012a and OSX.
+Should work on Windows, although someone needs to test it...

 ## Installation
 In addition to the code in this [repository](https://github.com/brian-lau/MatlabStan/archive/master.zip), the following are required
 * [CmdStan 2.0.1+](http://mc-stan.org/cmdstan.html)